a little info on the business side of things…

 What about using insurance for counseling?

 This is a boutique style private counseling practice.
-Not a managed care driven mental health clinic.
 I work for you not the insurance company.
 If you choose to use insurance for counseling reimbursement, I can work with you as an out of network provider.
 Usually PPO or POS plans are in this category.

 Many of my clients who use their OON (out of network) benefits get reimbursed 65-80% of the counseling fee.
 Others use their Health or Flex Account (see below) which may cover all of it and allows tax advantages.